Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 100,000 VND

-100,000 Dong has a dark green color and is made from a high-strength polymer material.
+100,000 Dong is dark green and made from a high-strength polymer material.

-With 100,000 VND, what can you buy in Vietnam?
-Although you can not get a sumptuous meal at the restaurant, many dishes have started to appear in the menu with the price equivalent to 100,000 VND for customers to choose.
+What can you buy in Vietnam with 100,000 VND?
+Although you can not get a sumptuous meal at the restaurant, many dishes have started appearing on the menu with a price equivalent to 100,000 VND for customers to choose from.

 A moderate set at 100,000 Dong at fried chicken shops is not hard to find.
 100,000 dong = 4.3 USD is also enough for visitors to experience 30 minutes of foot massage or enjoy shampoo and manicure service in Vietnam.